campbell17/campbell17-v2/journal/draft-PT-outline.md

 Is this a memoir?
 An autobiography?
 A primer on all the things that make Product Theater its namesake?

+**NOTE: Pay VERY close attention to editorializing/moralizing - this will be one of the hardest parts to keep reigned in**

 Here's the outline for the podcast idea: